Laura gains strength, could bring 'unsurvivable' storm surge

 DELCAMBRE, La. — Laura strengthened Wednesday into a menacing Category 4 hurricane, raising fears of a 20-foot storm surge that forecasters said would be "unsurvivable” and capable of sinking entire communities.
 Authorities implored coastal residents of Texas and Louisiana to evacuate and worried that not enough had fled.

-"It looks like it's in full beast mode," said University of Miami hurricane researcher Brian McNoldy.
-"Which is not what you want to see if you're in its way."
+“It looks like it’s in full beast mode, which is not what you want to see if you’re in its way," University of Miami hurricane researcher Brian McNoldy said.

+Winds were expected to reach 150 mph (241 kph) before landfall, and forecasters said up to 15 inches of rain could fall in some places.

 One major Louisiana highway already had standing water as Laura's outer bands moved ashore with tropical storm-force winds.
 Thousands of sandbags lined roadways in tiny Lafitte, and winds picked up as shoppers rushed into a grocery store in low-lying Delcambre.
 Trent Savoie, 31, said he was staying put.